Context on Austin Community College

 Many community colleges seek to instill non-cognitive skills (e.g., growth mindset, time management, study skills) in first-time-in-college students by mandating “student success” courses that are lecture style, text-based, and taught by academic advisors or other college personnel.
 The Great Questions Seminar (GQS) pioneered at Austin Community College offers a different approach to foster the skills to be a successful college student.
 It is a 16-week seminar taught by faculty from a variety of disciplines guiding incoming students as they engage with a set of common texts—including works such as Homer’s Odyssey, Euclid’s Elements and poetry from around the world—while learning the practical skills to be successful in college and familiarizing themselves with the resources available on campus, from the library to the counseling center.
 The texts for the seminar were chosen by faculty to prompt students to examine their own ideas in conversation with peers and to strengthen enduring habits of critical analysis and thinking that they will continue to use in subsequent coursework and in the world of work.

 GQS is designed for students at all levels of academic preparation.
-GQS sections have no lectures, professor PowerPoint presentations, or textbooks.
+Conspicuously lacking from GQS sections are lectures, professor PowerPoint presentations, and textbooks.
 Students learn along with faculty guides who are typically not subject matter experts on the assigned texts and who model how to approach works that might initially seem daunting with openness, curiosity, and as an “engaged amateur.”
-All sections of GQS are taught from a standardized syllabus, providing all students with a common intellectual experience rooted in seminar works in the arts and sciences that serves as a foundation upon which they can build their diverse majors.
+All sections of GQS are taught from a standardized syllabus, providing all students with a common intellectual experience rooted in seminal works in the arts and sciences that serves as a foundation upon which they can build their diverse majors.

 Piloting the Great Questions Seminar

-The 2015-2017 assessment data during the pilot phase of GQS indicated that providing students with early academic engagement with the works of some of the world’s greatest writers and thinkers—as well as the opportunity to grapple with fundamental questions that confront us as human beings—prepared students for academic success in all areas of study.
-Participation helped first-time-in-college students adopt a growth mindset toward their learning, set goals and following through on them, read and understand difficult texts, and communicate clearly.
+Assessment data during the 2015-2017 pilot phase of GQS indicated that providing students with early academic engagement with the works of some of the world’s greatest writers and thinkers—as well as the opportunity to grapple with fundamental questions that confront us as human beings—prepared students for academic success in all areas of study.
+Participation helped first-time-in-college students adopt a growth mindset toward their learning, set goals and follow through on them, read and understand difficult texts, and communicate clearly.
 Quantitative pilot data showed semester-to-semester persistence rates of students who took the GQS as being 92%, with 73% of students who persisted earning a GPA of 3.0 or above.

 The Great Questions Seminar has shown me that my theatre class isn’t just about theatre, nor is English just about English.
 Each subject is connected to one another.
 This knowledge has made the classes I don’t like more interesting, and the ones I do like more exciting.